ShivamHacks/AI-Secretary/backend/README.md

   errors, JSON serialization to give to GPT, and difficult to refactor fields.
 - topical logging.
 E.g. event CRUD, DB CRUD, ...
 - better error logging in a privacy safe way

+Smaller refactorings
+- calendar cache should use database cache?